paytm/dj-j-ka-bachcha-field/README.md

 [![PyPI version](https://badge.fury.io/py/dj-jkabachcha.svg)](https://badge.fury.io/py/dj-jkabachcha)

 Django J(son) field is a package to create Json WYSIWYG model field.
-This is mainly to have a cool editable view in Admin
+This is mainly to have a cool editable view in Admin.
+The package ships with a model field which has its widget as a Json WYSIYG.
+It also provides a widget which can be independently used to override existing model fields which are using TextArea.
+Overall there can be two ways

+    * As a ModelField
+    * As a Widget

 ## Installation